Top 10 Interview Questions and Answers: Introduction to Embedded Systems (Basic)

 Ans: Overall efficiency of embedded system based on the following factors:

-- Energy efficiency: It is a simple measure of specific work performed by the system against the energy consumed during the process.
-Example: Processors energy efficiency is number of instruction executed per joule of energy.
+- Energy efficiency: It is a simple measure of specific work performed by the system against the process's energy consumed.
+Example: Processor's energy efficiency is the number of instructions executed per joule of energy.

-- Code Size: Lines of code (code size) used for programming embedded system are kept in system.
-So, code should occupy minimal space and at the same time, it should be secure.
+- Code Size: Lines of code (code size) used for programming embedded systems are kept in the system.
+So, code should occupy minimal space, and at the same time, it should be secure.

-- Portability: embedded system should be portable and not occupy more space depends on the application
+- Portability: the embedded system should be portable and not occupy more space depends on the application

 - Cost: It should be cost-effective

-- Real-time constraint: It should meet real time constraints such as quality output within very less time, less prone to error etc.
+- Real-time constraint: It should meet real-time constraints such as quality output within very little time, less prone to error, etc.

 Q9.
 What are the different phases of development of embedded systems?